INSURING YOUR HOME

-When you’re renting, you may find it useful to make sure your possessions are covered if they’re affected by fire, storm, flood, theft or burglary.
+When you’re renting, you may want to know your possessions are covered if they’re affected by fire (including bushfire), storm, flood, theft or burglary.
 That’s where having contents insurance for renters might come in handy.

 What is contents insurance for renters?

 Though your landlord is responsible for insuring the structure you live in, it’s up to you to cover the stuff inside it.
 Contents insurance for renters may provide you with the option to repair or replace your personal belongings if they’re affected by an insured event like fire (including bushfire), storm, theft or flood.